GateNLP/gate-cloud-ChemDataExtractor/README.md

 ```
-docker buildx build -t elg.docker.gate.ac.uk/chemdataextractor:latest .
+docker buildx build -t chemdataextractor:latest .
 ```

-The image is deployed to the GATE Cloud k8s cluster via the elg helm chart in gate-cloud-cluster
+The image is also built automatically and pushed to `ghcr.io` when changes are pushed, see the "packages" section to the right for details.

 ### Updating Dependencies